rocktimsaikia/cambd/README.md

 - No API/database involved.
 - Caching mechanism; so that already looked up words does not gets fetched again.
 Hence fast results.

-> Uses python's integreted `sqlite3` for maintaning a locale cache
+> Uses python's integreted `sqlite3` for maintaning a persistent cache

 ## Installation